June 1, 2020

 Due to travel restrictions, plans are only available with effective start dates on or after

 If you’re thinking of planning a getaway to Costa Rica, here’s what you need to know.
-(Information is current as of November 1, 2020.
-Consult the U.S. Embassy in Costa Rica for the latest updates and travel advisories.)
+International entry rules can change frequently, so check our interactive, updated map to see the latest travel restrictions and requirements for Costa Rica.
+You also should consult the U.S. Embassy in Costa Rica for the latest updates and travel advisories.

 One last thing: Be sure to download the free Allianz TravelSmart app before you travel!
-This highly rated app gives you one-touch access to your travel insurance plan and Assistance services, as well as essential local information.
+This highly rated app gives you one-touch access to your travel insurance plan and 24-hour assistance services, as well as essential local information.

-One of the best known Costa Rica eco-lodges is Lapa Rios on the Osa Peninsula, where you can stay in one of 17 rainforest bungalows in a 1,000-acre private reserve.
-While you’re there, you can enjoy one of the three on-site beaches, hike to nearby waterfalls or kayak through the mangroves.
+One of the best-known Costa Rica eco-lodges is Lapa Rios on the Osa Peninsula, where you can stay in one of 17 rainforest bungalows in a 1,000-acre private reserve.
+While you’re there, enjoy one of the three on-site beaches, hike to nearby waterfalls or kayak through the mangroves.

 Costa Rican cuisine is generally simple and satisfying.
-At almost any restaurant, the thing to order is the casado, a set plate that’s usually heaped with black beans and rice, fried plantains, cabbage salad and grilled meat, chicken or fish.8 In San Jose, the Restaurante Grano de Oro has become famous for a European approach to Costa Rican specialties such as heart-of-palm salad and sea bass.
-In Manuel Antonio, climb up to Mar Luna for sunset views and fresh fish cooked over volcanic ash.
-Well off the beaten path is Cocina Clandestina, where you’ll find lovingly made tacos and craft beer.
+At almost any restaurant, the thing to order is the casado, a set plate that’s usually heaped with black beans and rice, fried plantains, cabbage salad and grilled meat, chicken or fish.7 In San José, the Restaurante Grano de Oro has become famous for a European approach to Costa Rican specialties such as heart-of-palm salad and local red snapper.

 Wherever your Costa Rican adventure takes you, be sure to protect your vacation with travel insurance.
 Allianz Travel Insurance can help you recover from travel mishaps big and small, such as lost bags, delayed flights, medical emergencies and trip cancellations.
 Find your perfect plan.